lsahn-gh/libzld/README.md

-# zlldp
+# libzld
-This is a LLDP Protocol library based on 802.1ab specification document and focus on,
+This is a LLDP Protocol library based on 802.1AB specification document and focus on,
 - Stability
 - Leak-Free
 - Easy APIs